The Trotter Project Board

 Cantu grew up on Portland, Oregon and graduated from Le Cordon Blue.
 He then worked his way up the ranks in nearly 50 kitchens on the West Coast before moving to Chicago to work at Charlie Trotter's restaurant, where he spent four years and earned the coveted position of Sous Chef before leaving to open Michelin-starred Moto restaurant.
 Cantu was committed to changing the way people perceived and ate food.
 Scientific elements and equipment such as a centrifuge and a hand-held ion particle gun made regular appearances in the Moto kitchen.
 Cantu was proudly the first chef to zap food with a class IV laser, a cooking technique he unveiled in Spain in 2006.

-Derrek J. Hull leads and focuses the mission and multi-year strategic plan, developed to foster the next generation of industry leaders.
+Derrek J. Hull leads and focuses the mission and multi-year strategic plan, developed to open doors through education, mentorship, and the pursuit of excellence in the global culinary and hospitality industries.
 Before joining The Trotter Project, Derrek was director of marketing and communications for Michelin-starred chef Homaro Cantu’s Cantu Restaurant Group.
 His brand strategy, advocacy and nonprofit experience also include major roles at the National Restaurant Association, where he led marketing and communications, as well as an effort to refine its Educational Foundation around a mission to develop a strong workforce by educating students on the restaurant business through the ProStart program – running in high schools nationwide.

 Additionally, Derrek served as Assistant Press Secretary at the Chicago Department of Cultural Affairs while promoting Chicago as a premier travel destination.
 As director of the U.S. Department of State’s International Press Center Chicago, Derrek provided U.S.-based international bureau chiefs and journalists with a variety of services to aid their reporting on American society, politics, and culture.

-Pillars of Excellence Program Coordinator: LaKiesha P. Dunn
+Pillars of Excellence Program Manager: LaKiesha P. Dunn

 LaKiesha P. Dunn is responsible for development of the culinary and hospitality mentorship program for budding talent, as well as facilitating continued collaborations with Chicago Public Schools, Careers Through Culinary Arts Program (C-CAP), Washburne Culinary Institute, and more.